 The Supreme Court

-The Supreme Court deals with claims over $50,000.00.
-The procedure in the Supreme Court, the creditor files and serves a Writ and unless an Appearance is lodged by the debtor within 7 days, the creditor may ask for a default judgment and commence execution proceedings against the debtor.
+To commence a debt recovery matter in the Supreme Court, the creditor files and serves a writ on the debtor.
+Unless an Appearance or Counterclaim is lodged by the debtor within seven days, the creditor may ask for a default judgment and commence execution proceedings against the debtor.